estadamx/rails-i18n/README.md

 If you are familiar with GitHub operations, then follow the procedures described in the subsequent sections.

-If not,

-* Save your locale data in a [Gist](http://gist.github.com).
-* Open an issue with reference to the Gist you created.

 ### Fetching the `rails-i18n` Repository

 * Get a github account and Git program if you haven't.
 See [Help.Github](http://help.github.com/) for instructions.
-* Fork `svenfuchs/rails-i18n` repository and clone it into your PC.
+* Fork `estadamx/rails-i18n` repository and clone it into your PC.

 ### Creating or Editing your Locale File